-{\bf Proof}.
-As it is specified, each processor $r$ computes subsets $S$ s.t. $r=\omega_S[1,k]$. \textbf{Algorithm~\ref{algorithm4}} runs for $n$ iterations.
-For the iterations $j=n-d, ..., n$, all $S\subseteq V$ satisfy the condition on line 4, thus each processor performs the computation on line 6--16 for all $2^{n-k}$ subsets on it.
-Thus the total computation time for these iterations is $O((d+1)2^{n-k})=O(d2^{n-k})$.
+\begin{proof} As it is specified, each processor $r$ computes subsets $S$ s.t. $r=\omega[1,k]$.
+Algorithm~\ref{algorithm4} runs for $n$ iterations.
+For the iterations $j=n-d, ..., n$, all $S\subseteq V$ satisfy the condition on line 3, thus each processor performs the computation on lines 3--14 for the corresponding $2^{n-k}$ subsets on it.
+The total computing time for these iterations is $O((d+1)2^{n-k})=O(d2^{n-k})$.

-For iterations $j=1,...,n-d-1$, the processor with id $r$ s.t. $r[i]=0$ for all $i=1,..,k$ requires the most time among all processors.
-Thus, we only need to characterize its run-time, which is proportional to
+For iterations $j=1,...,n-d-1$, the processor $r$ s.t. $r[i]=0$ for all $i=1,..,k$ has the largest number of subset $S$ that satisfy the condition on line 3, thus computes lines 4--13 the most frequently among all the processors.
+The computation time of the algorithm for these iterations is up-bounded by its computing time.
+Thus, for iterations $j=1,...,n-d-1$, we only need to characterize this processor's computing time, which is proportional to